-- (1) Title to the Sunny Lake JV Properties is held by WISCO Century Sunny Lake as trustee for B.C.
-Ltd. and WISCO Sunny Lake in accordance with their interests in the Sunny Lake Joint Venture, which as of the date of this AIF is held by B.C.
-Ltd. as to an 82.9% interest and WISCO Sunny Lake as to a 17.1% interest.
-For further information, please see the discussion in this AIF under "Corporate Organization The WISCO Investment". - (2) WISCO Attikamagen owns a 40% interest in Labec Century.
-As of the date of this AIF, WISCO Attikamagen owns 40% of the voting non-equity shares and 40% of the non-voting equity shares of Labec Century.
-For further information, please see the discussion in this AIF under "Corporate Organization - The WISCO Investment". - (3) Century Iron retains a 20% interest in a substantial portion of the Astray property that is included in the Altius Properties.
+- Title to the Sunny Lake JV Properties is held by WISCO Century Sunny Lake as trustee for B.C.
+Ltd. and WISCO ADI in accordance with their interests in the Sunny Lake Joint Venture, which as of the date of this AIF are held by B.C.
+Ltd. as to an 81.1% interest and WISCO ADI as to a 18.9% interest.
+For further information, please see the discussion in this AIF under "Corporate Organization - The WISCO Investment". - 2) WISCO ADI owns a 40% interest in Labec Century.
+As of the date of this AIF, WISCO ADI owns 40% of the voting nonequity shares and 40% of the non-voting equity shares of Labec Century.
+For further information, please see the discussion in this AIF under "Corporate Organization - The WISCO Investment". - 3) Canadian Century has funded expenditures on the Duncan Lake Property that should provide it with a further 3% interest in that property.

-OVERVIEW OF CENTURY IRON'S BUSINESS
+OVERVIEW OF CENTURY'S BUSINESS